What is the V Model in Software Development?

 2 Phases of the V Model

 The V Model establishes a clear path, with each stage in development having a specific testing equivalent.
-It has two main phases which are verification and validation.
-Development begins with design at the top-left end of the verification model, proceeds through implementation at the bottom, and culminates with final testing at the validation upper right.
+It has two main phases, which are verification and validation.

 Verification Phases

 The verification phase checks the product development process to ensure the team meets the criteria.
-Verification involves 5 steps that are business requirement analysis, system analysis, software architecture design, module design, and coding.
+It involves 5 steps that are:

-Business requirement analysis: Business requirement analysis helps the team understand customer product requirements.
+• Business requirement analysis: Helps the team study what the customer wants and documents all the product requirements.

-Coding: The development team chooses a programming language depending on design and product needs.
-Coding standards and procedures are in place, and the code will be thoroughly reviewed to ensure performance.
+• Coding: The development team chooses a programming language depending on design and product needs, using agreed coding standards and reviewing the code to make sure it performs well.

 Validation Phases

 The validation step uses dynamic analysis and testing to guarantee the program satisfies customer needs.
-This phase including comprises unit, integration, system, and acceptability testing.
+This phase includes:

-Comprising unit: The team creates and runs unit test plans to find code or unit issues.
-Program modules are tested to ensure they work properly when isolated from the rest of the code.
+• Comprising unit: The team creates and runs unit test plans to find code or unit issues.
+Program modules are tested to make sure they work correctly by themselves.

 Principles of the V Model